humanmade/altis-local-chassis/docs/README.md

 * `composer chassis start` - Starts the virtual machine.
 * `composer chassis stop` - Stops the virtual machine.
 * `composer chassis status` - Displays the status of the virtual machine.
+* `composer chassis secure` - Installs the generated SSL certificate to your trusted certificate store.

 Under the hood, the Local Chassis environment is powered by [Chassis](http://chassis.io/) and [Vagrant](https://www.vagrantup.com/).